implict/ofSiteKR/_documentation/utils/ofUtils_functions.markdown

 _advanced: False_
 -->

+_inlined_description: _

 _description: _

-Interprets a string consisting only of 1s and 0s as a `float` (little-endian, 32-bit IEEE 754), and returns the corresponding `float` value.
+Interprets a string consisting only of 1s and 0s as a float (little-endian, 32-bit IEEE 754), and returns the corresponding float value.